 Consider setting these guidelines as a family so that everyone is on the same page

-As I’m sure you have realized through pre-conception, pregnancy, and for some of you delivery, things don’t always go as planned and this may be the case for your postpartum period as well, but you can set yourself up with the foundation for a postpartum period filled with recovery, nourishment, and bonding with your new little, and the expectation that there may be moments that you have to surrender, go with the flow and adapt to this new life.
+As I’m sure you have realized through pre-conception, pregnancy, and for some of you delivery, things don’t always go as planned and this may be the case for your postpartum scenario too, but you can make a plan for your postpartum journey which is filled with recovery, nourishment, and association with your baby, and embracing that there may be some moments that you need to spare, move with a flow and accept the change.